Configure single sign-on with SAML

 Configure automatic decryption of SAML assertions from an IdP

-If you want to ensure secure communication between your IdP and your Splunk platform instance, you can enable encrypted SAML assertions.
+If you want to ensure secure communication between your IdP and your Splunk Enterprise instance, you can enable encrypted SAML assertions.
 When the Splunk platform receives an encrypted assertion from an IdP, it automatically decrypts the assertion and processes the login based on the information in the assertion, provided that you supply a public key to the IdP and enable encrypted assertions on the IdP.

 You can configure automatic decryption of SAML assertions using the default server certificate only.
 Currently, there is no support for this option with other certificates.